Modular-topology optimization of structures and mechanisms with free material design and clustering: Methods

 In this manuscript, we rely on the third class of algorithms, the hierarchical clustering, because this class may avoid randomization and can be very simply tailored to satisfy additional constraints imposed on the clustering data.
 In particular, the latter feature appears to be very difficult to achieve with the two previous classes of algorithms.
 Hierarchical clustering algorithms can be categorized into \textit{divisive} clustering---starting with all points belonging to a single cluster, partitioned recursively---and \textit{agglomerative} clustering---where each point initially defines a cluster, and these are joined repetitively based on a linkage criterion.

-In our implementation, we follow the agglomerative clustering approach and adopt the squared Frobenius norm to measure the distances of the material stiffness matrices, which is equivalent to the Euclidean norm among the stiffness vectors $\sevek{e}^{(\ell)}$, recall Section~\ref{sec:formulation}.
+In our implementation, we follow the agglomerative clustering approach and adopt the squared Frobenius norm to measure the distances of the material stiffness \replace{matrices}{tensors}, which is equivalent to the Euclidean norm \replace{among}{of the difference in} the stiffness vectors $\sevek{e}^{(\ell)}$, recall Section~\ref{sec:formulation}.
 To compute a distance between clusters, we represent each cluster $\mathcal{C}_i$ by its centroid with components

 where $\sevek{w} \in \mathbb{R}^{n_\mathrm{\ell}}_{>0}$ are weights of the input data and $\lvert \mathcal{C}_i \rvert$ denotes the cardinality of points in $\mathcal{C}_i$, and by the cluster cost

 To determine which clusters shall be merged, we compute for all pairs of clusters $(i,j)$ the deterioration cost